 7. Act quickly

-Of everything written in this post, this tip is probably the most important.
+Of everything in this post, this tip is probably the most important.
 If you really like a place, get your application in as soon as possible.
 When a property is vacant, property managers and landlords are usually in an understandable hurry to get someone in.
 Otherwise, the property is just sitting there and no-one is earning money.
 In these circumstances, it’s often the person who gets their application in first with an early move-in date who gets the nod.

 8. Consider offering more rent